Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Discussion and Further Directions

 \section{Discussion and Further Directions}

 We conclude with some natural questions and directions for future research. \\

 {\arabic{enumi}.}

 \textit{1.
-Why do we obtain asymptotic series that are entire functions?} The explicit asymptotic series we computed in Section \ref{Sec:Asymp} all defined entire power series (for $f$ a polynomial function such as trace) in the coupling constant.
+Why do we obtain asymptotic series that are entire functions?} The explicit asymptotic series we obtain Theorem \ref{ThmExact1} all define entire power series (for $f$ a polynomial function such as trace) in the coupling constant.
 Yang-Mills theory being free in axial and holomorphic gauges may make this consequence seem natural.
 On the other hand, the philosophy of resurgence theory \cite{DU} predicts that our series expansions should be non Borel-summable owing to the presence of instantons.
 At present, we have no way of reconciling this prediction with what is actually the case.\\

 \textit{2.
 Compute asymptotics of more complicated Wilson loops}.
 The asymptotic formula (\ref{eq:ThmExact1}) and its generalization to products of Wilson loops obtained from nested, non-intersecting simple closed curves \cite{GPR} suggests that perhaps similar asymptotic formulae can be obtained for Wilson loops involving more complicated curves.
 What is remarkable about these formulas is that they are given by simple Gaussian integrals over the Lie algebra that are of the type appearing in random matrix theory.
 It would be of interest to investigate how complicated one may make a Wilson loop and still continue to obtain such formulas for exact asymptotics (to all orders).\\